SeatSeekr/fullstack-challenge/README.md

   - Your markup and stylesheet should be valid, scalable and maintainable.
 - Nice to haves:
   - The data needs to be cached in a database.
-  - Each request to our API should check the database for cached data: If it's last updated time is < 15 seconds then return it.
-Otherwise fetch fresh data from the feed and cache it in the database.
   - Any type of automation testing

 ## Things to Consider